richardanaya/lit-html-rs/README.md

 `lit-html` works by creating templates that are effeciently template data to the DOM.
 When you are building a `TemplateData` object your data is being moved from WebAssembly into an object in JavaScript that can be efficiently used by the `lit-html` template.

+You can put the following data on TemplateData:
+* strings
+* numbers
+* booleans
+* callbacks functions

 ```rust
 use js::*;
 use lit_html::*;